grafana/k6-docs/docs/sources/next/using-k6/scenarios/concepts/dropped-iterations.md

 ---
 title: Dropped iterations
-excerpt: Explanations about how your scenario configuration or SUT performance can lead to dropped iterations
+description: Explanations about how your scenario configuration or SUT performance can lead to dropped iterations
 weight: 30
 ---